nibscbioinformatics/nf-core-conva/docs/usage.md

 | `fastq_2`      | Full path to FastQ file for Illumina short reads 2.
 File has to be gzipped and have the extension ".fastq.gz" or ".fq.gz".  |
 | `strandedness` | Sample strand-specificity.
 Must be one of `unstranded`, `forward` or `reverse`.                                             |

-An [example samplesheet](../assets/samplesheet.csv) has been provided with the pipeline.
+An [example samplesheet](../assets/samplesheet_test.csv) has been provided with the pipeline.

 ## Reference genome file

-* If `--fasta` is provided then the FASTA will be automatically obtained from AWS-iGenomes unless these have already been downloaded locally and the path is specified in the command.
+* If `--fasta GRCh38` is provided then the FASTA will be automatically obtained from AWS-iGenomes unless you have already downloaded it locally and the path is specified in the command.

 ## Gene annotation file